-Our next-generation Cloud Servers powered by OpenStack® are here, offering an open, flexible cloud platform.
+Our next-generation Cloud Servers powered by OpenStack® offer an open, flexible cloud platform.
 With a responsive API and an improved Cloud Control Panel it's easier than ever to manage your server instances.

 If you're considering moving your application from our first-generation cloud platform to our next generation cloud, weigh the pros and cons of the new platform before committing to a cloud migration.
-While we're excited about the possibilities an next generation cloud offers, the differences between the environments might make our first-generation cloud a better choice for your application for the time being.
+While we're excited about the possibilities a next-generation cloud offers, the differences between the environments might make our first-generation cloud a better choice for your application for the time being.

 Our next-generation cloud platform offers some benefits over the original.

 The OpenStack API used by our next generation cloud is responsive and flexible, with room to grow.
-New features include management of server metadata and retrieval of bandwidth usage statistics.
+New features include management of server metadata.

 Next-generation Cloud Servers have assigned IPv6 addresses, though at this time we only support one assigned IPv6 address per server.

 You can choose the region that will house a created Cloud Server in our next-generation environment.

 Regional control helps you manage backend availability between your servers and connectivity to services such as Cloud Databases and Cloud Load Balancers.
 You can also ensure that you have copies of your application in multiple regions to aid with disaster recovery.

 Disk management is more flexible, letting you repartition your Cloud Server's virtual disk and switch file systems if desired.